sarthakkhanna05/Deep-Learning/CNN on custom dataset/README.md

 Refer to demo_04-classification for examples on setting up a custom dataset.

 Step 1.
-Create your own dataset featuring 3 custom categories of at least 100 images each
+Create your own dataset featuring 3 custom categories of at least 100 images each (Run dataset generator.ipynb)

 Step 2.
 Split this data between 80% training and 20% test